-Calls for urgent inquiry into claims SAS unit killed Afghan detainees
+Panorama: Any fresh SAS kill claims will be investigated, says minister

 - Watch the investigation from 2019: War Crimes Scandal Exposed

-Labour's Shadow Defence Secretary John Healey said: "These new allegations are deeply disturbing, and such reports cast a dark shadow over the excellent reputation of our British Special Forces.
+Labour's shadow defence secretary John Healey said: "These new allegations are deeply disturbing, and such reports cast a dark shadow over the excellent reputation of our British Special Forces.

 "We know similar reports during the same period about Australian Special Forces were confirmed through an independent inquiry.